1896 United States presidential election in New Jersey

 The 1896 United States presidential election in New Jersey took place on November 3, 1896.
 Voters chose 10 representatives, or electors to the Electoral College, who voted for president and vice president.

 New Jersey voted for the Republican nominee, former governor of Ohio William McKinley, over the Democratic nominee, former U.S. Representative from Nebraska William Jennings Bryan.
 McKinley won the state by a margin of 23.66%, making him the first Republican presidential candidate since Ulysses S. Grant in 1872 to carry the state.
 Bryan, running on a platform of free silver, appealed strongly to Western miners and farmers in the 1896 election, but had little appeal in Northeastern states like New Jersey.

 This was a realigning election for New Jersey, as it was for the nation.
-From 1852 to 1892, the Democrats had carried the state all but once – in Ulysses Grant's 1872 landslide – and only in 1860 had any other candidates won any electoral votes at all.
+From 1852 to 1892, the Democrats had carried the state all but once – in Ulysses S. Grant's 1872 landslide – and only in 1860 had any other candidates won any electoral votes at all.
 New Jersey, as an industrial Mid-Atlantic state, was strongly in favor of the gold standard.
 Up until 1896, the Democrats had nominated candidates favorable to that notion, and to the state at large.
-In the ten elections between 1852 and 1892, the Democrats nominated a New Yorker in six (Horatio Seymour in 1868, Horace Greeley in 1872, Samuel Tilden in 1876, and Grover Cleveland in 1884, 1888, and 1892).
+In the ten elections between 1852 and 1892, the Democrats nominated a New Yorker in six (Horatio Seymour in 1868, Horace Greeley in 1872, Samuel J. Tilden in 1876, and Grover Cleveland in 1884, 1888, and 1892).
 In another three, a candidate from another Mid-Atlantic state was nominated by the Democrats: James Buchanan and Winfield Hancock of Pennsylvania in 1856 and 1880, and New Jersey's own George McClellan in 1864.
 The only exception occurred in 1860 when the Democrats were completely split between Breckinridge and Douglas.